 Honoring some familiar Baylor faces retiring this spring

-Here are some of the longest-serving professors who are moving on this year — men and women whose faces will be missed, but whose names will not be forgotten:
+Thus, like so many other things this semester, we offer an online send-off and celebration of some of the longest-serving professors who are moving on this year — men and women whose faces will be missed, but whose impact will not be forgotten: